yashpy/blockchain-identity/README.md

  * [Keyp](https://keyp.io/) does not use blockchain, but still offers a self-sovereign digital identity infrastructure.
 A resource asks the user for specific attributes, which are stored in a wallet on a secure device.
 The wallet redirects the request to a specific "authenticator" that can validate the attribute.
  * The [I/O Digital Foundation](https://iodigital.io/) offers a Proof-of-Stake blockchain called Decentralised Input Output Name Server (DIONS).
 It will enable applications such as identity and alias registration, storage of legal documents, key exchange, and encrypted messaging.
  * [Dominode](https://dominode.com/) is building a self-sovereign identity solution based on IPFS and public blockchains that focuses on identity for professionals in regulated industries.
 Identity data can be verified to be true and is fully portable.
+ * [UBIC](https://github.com/UBIC-repo/core) is a blockchain-based cryptocurrency that distributes a Universal Basic Income to participants after they scan the NFC chip of their E-Passport.